fermentationist/chat-console/README.md

 ## About

 **chat-console** is a websockets-based chat server with a browser console-based client.
 The server is written in Node.js, and uses the [ws](https://www.npmjs.com/package/ws) package for websockets.
-The client is written in vanilla JavaScript.
+The client is written in vanilla JavaScript, and has a command-line interface.
+It can be added to any web page with a single script tag.

 The app also uses the [OpenAI GPT-3.5 API](https://platform.openai.com/docs/api-reference/) to power a chatbot which can be interacted with in the chatroom.